The following are explanations of commonly used business terms referenced on this website:

 License Tax On Electricity (Kilowatt Hour Tax): The Idaho State Tax Commission collects a one-half mill (.0005) tax per kilowatt of electricity generated by the use of water power.
 There are exemptions for power used in the generation process, power lost in transmission, and for power sold for use in pumping irrigation water, as well as manufacturing, mining, milling, smelting, refining and processing.

-Lien: A legal procedure in which a business, lending institution, government agency, or an individual (creditor) secures the right to detain the property of another (debtor) until some claim, usually financial, is satisfied.
+Lien: A legal procedure in which a business, lending institution, government agency, or an individual (creditor) secures the right to retain an interest in the property of another (debtor) until some claim, usually financial, is satisfied.
 A mortgage is a form of lien.
 The lien holder can repossess the property for non-payment until the debt is paid in full.
 Liens against equipment are common.
 Also see Perfection of Security Interest below.

-Limited Partner/Silent Partner: An individual whose involvement in a partnership is usually limited to providing capital.
-He/she is seldom involved in daily business operations.
+Limited Partner/Silent Partner: An individual whose involvement in a partnership is limited in some manner, often to only providing capital.
+He/she is not ususally involved in daily business operations.

-Local Option City and County Sales Tax: Fourteen resort cities and auditorium districts collect a local sales tax in addition to state sales tax.
+Local Option City and County Sales Tax: Fifteen resort cities and auditorium districts collect a local sales tax in addition to state sales tax.
 Currently, no counties assess local option sales tax.